-This grant is awarded to first-year students who are currently residing in Sussex and have graduated from Sussex Regional High School, PALS, or Sussex Christian School, or have been a long-term resident of the Sussex area.
+This grant is awarded to first-year students who are currently residing in Sussex and have graduated from Sussex Regional High School, PALS, or Sussex Christian School within the past ten years, or have been a long-term resident of the Sussex area.
 The Sussex area is considered to be the area from which students would normally attend Sussex Regional High School.
 A long-term resident is one who has lived in the Sussex area for at least ten years.